France Crypto Tax for Non-Residents 2026: Residence, Source, and Tax Treaties

 France Crypto Tax for Non-Residents

-The non-resident crypto question is answered in two steps, in order: are you actually a non-resident, and what does the treaty say.
-Most disputes are lost at step one — people assume non-residence they cannot substantiate, especially in the departure year.
-This guide is the residence test, the treaty logic, and the traps.
+The non-resident crypto question has two steps, and the order is the whole game: are you actually a non-resident, and then what does the treaty say.
+Most disputes are lost at step one, where people assume a non-residence they cannot substantiate, especially in the year they leave.
+This article focuses on that residence determination and the treaty logic that follows; it sits alongside the exit-tax analysis for those departing with latent gains, and the France crypto tax guide covers the resident baseline.

-• Obligations bind residents: Form 2086 / 3916-bis in principle apply to French tax residents.
+• The obligations bind residents: Form 2086 and 3916-bis in principle apply to French tax residents.

-• Residence test (article 4 B CGI): home/principal stay, main professional activity, or centre of economic interests in France.
+• The residence test (article 4 B CGI) turns on home or principal place of stay, main professional activity, or centre of economic interests in France.

-• Treaty allocates the rest: capital gains on movable assets like crypto are usually taxed in the residence state, not the source state — but it is treaty-by-treaty.
+• The treaty allocates the rest: capital gains on movable assets like crypto are usually taxed in the residence state, not the source state, but it is treaty-by-treaty.

-• Departure-year trap: you are often still resident for part of the leaving year; tie-breakers can extend it.
+• The departure-year trap is real: you are often still resident for part of the leaving year, and tie-breakers can extend it.

 • DAC8/CARF still reach you for prior-resident years and French-linked legacy activity.